Assyro AI

 • Regulatory submission costs related to trials

-Citable Fact: The orphan drug tax credit was reduced from 50% to 25% by the Tax Cuts and Jobs Act of 2017 (effective January 1, 2018), though the credit remains a significant incentive valued at millions of dollars for typical orphan drug development programs.
+Citable Fact: The orphan drug tax credit was reduced from 50% to 25% by the Tax Cuts and Jobs Act of 2017 (effective January 1, 2018).

 Pro Tip